netmod-wg/enhanced-acl-netmod/draft-ietf-netmod-acl-extensions.md

     When this registry is modified, the YANG module "iana-icmpv6-types" [IANA_ICMPv6_YANG_URL] must be updated as defined in RFC XXXX.

-IANA is requested to updated the "Reference" in the "ICMPv6 "type" Numbers" registry as follows:
+IANA is requested to update the "Reference" in the "ICMPv6 "type" Numbers" registry as follows:

 OLD: